netzdevs/netzhaut.dev/docs/guides/build.md

 Before building, please make sure that relevant dependencies are installed.
 Building is done exclusively using the nhmake tool, which was build during setup.

 \subsection Dependencies
-For rendering, netzhaut requires <a href="https://www.khronos.org/vulkan/">Vulkan</a> drivers to be present at runtime.</p>
+For rendering, Netzhaut requires <a href="https://www.khronos.org/vulkan/">Vulkan</a> drivers to be present at runtime.</p>

 \subsubsection DepsLinux Linux
 - GCC